 Chohee Kim successfully finished the performance program at Baylor.
 Then she moved to Jacksonville, Florida, to work as an organist and assistant music director at the Southside United Methodist Church.
 As a professional organist, she played organ for Sunday services and special events.
 She also assisted the music director during rehearsals of choirs and bell choir.
 Chohee was accompanist of the Florida State College at Jacksonville, Jacksonville Children Chorus.
 She had many opportunities to play with diverse musicians, including Jacksonville Symphony.
 Chohee found that she needed a deeper knowledge of music and advanced organ performance technique.
 To accomplish this, she moved to the University of Florida to study with Dr. Laura Ellis.
 Chohee hope to understand pieces better through looking into the backgrounds of music.
 She believes that at UF she can broaden her knowledge and learn how to more effectively serve her church and community as a musician.

 Hye Jin Park is from Seoul, South Korea.
 Hye Jin earned her bachelor’s degree in piano and has played piano in diverse settings.
 She recently completed her Master of Music degree in pipe organ performance at the School of Music of the University of Florida, under the instruction of Dr. Laura Ellis.
-She is a member of the American Guild of Organists, and is serving for Westminster Presbyterian Church of Gainesville as the organist and pianist.
+She is a member of the American Guild of Organists, and serves as music director at First Lutheran Church in Gainesville.